Baidya: Origins

-Upapuraṇas
+Scriptural narratives

 The Upapuranas played a significant role in the history of Bengal: they propagated and established Brahminic ideals in the hitherto-impure fringes of Aryavarta and accommodated elements of the vernacular culture to gain acceptance among masses.
 In the process, they became evidence of sociocultural negotiations that transpired in late-medieval Bengal.

-Bṛhaddharma Puraṇa (Brh.
+Brihaddharma Purana (Brh.
 P.; c.
 13th century) was the earliest document to chronicle a hierarchy of castes in Bengal and it became the standard text for popular negotiations of caste status.
-It mentioned the Baidyas as a occupational caste, equivalent to the Ambasthas, deriving from a famous mythical episode where Brahmins had them ordained to be the highest of Shudras and conferred a monopoly to practice Ayurveda.
+It mentioned the Baidyas as an occupational caste, equivalent to the Ambasthas, deriving from a well-known mythical episode where Brahmins had them ordained to be the highest of Shudras and conferred a monopoly to practice Ayurveda.
 In contrast, the Brahma Vaivarta Purana (Bv.
 P.) —notable for a very late Bengali recension (c.
-14/15th c.)— treats the Baidyas as separate to Ambasthas but notes both to be Satsudras.
+14th/15th centuries)— treats the Baidyas as separate to Ambasthas but notes both to be Satsudras.

-According to Ryosuke Furui, the Varṇasaṃkara myth and the subsequent ordaining of Saṃkaras in Brh.
+According to Ryosuke Furui, the Varnasamkara myth and the subsequent ordaining of Samkaras in Brh.
 P. reflected and reinforced the existing social hierarchy of ancient Bengal — that is, even in pre-Brahminized Bengal, the Baidyas had an eminent position and practiced medicine — while allowing the Brahmin authors to conform an alien society to orthodoxic standards, and establish themselves at the top.
-Ramaprasad Chanda had supported such a reading as early as 1916.
-Annapurna Chattopadhyaya largely agrees and cites differences in list of mixed castes produced in Brahminical literature of different areas; he notes the sharp increase in tabulated castes at Bv.
-P. as correlational to increasing social complexity.
-Nripendra Kumar Dutt held these Upapuranas as tools for Brahmin law-makers to deprive Vaidyas of its mixed-caste privileges such as a sacred thread.
+According to Sircar, the Baidya community mentioned in the Bv.
+P. was a group of degraded Brahmins called Vaidya or Pandita, who resided in the Ganjam district of Odisha and may have served as a link between the Vaidyas of South India and the Baidyas of Bengal.

 Kulajis

-Kulajis — a form of literature endemic to Bengal — were essentially genealogical registers but actually, texts in flux, reflecting contemporary society; they primarily served to establish social hierarchy vis à vis others.
-Out of the two extant pre-modern Baidya genealogies, Chandraprabha (CP; c. late 17th century) constructs a descent from the semi-legendary Ambasthas whereas the slightly older Sadvaidyakulapnjika (SV) did not.
-Further, both of them hold Adi Sura and Ballāla Sena to be among their ancestor; this is agreed upon by some Brahmin kulanjis but rejected by Kayastha ones.
+Kulajis — a form of literature endemic to Bengal — were essentially immutable genealogical registers but actually, texts in flux, reflecting the needs and anxieties of contemporary society; they primarily served to establish social hierarchy vis à vis others.
+Of the two extant pre-modern Baidya genealogies, Chandraprabha (CP; c. late 17th century) constructs a descent from the semi-legendary Ambasthas whereas the slightly older Sadvaidyakulapnjika (SV) did not.
+Further, both of them hold Adi Sura and Ballāla Sena to be among their ancestors; this is agreed upon by some Brahmin kulanjis but rejected by Kayastha ones.